-2. The NO FLY zones, as shown on the attached map are: - the Car Park, any part of the Racecourse proper, behind the flight line, or over the pits area.
-Please note the no low-flying zone to the west of Walton Road.
-R/C models may not be flown below 30m (100ft) in this zone unless making a landing approach.
-The Byelaws prohibit the flying of R/C models lower than 61m (200ft) in the kite-flying zone.
+2. The no fly zones, as shown on the attached map are: - the Car Park, any part of the Racecourse proper, behind the flight line, or over the pits area.
+Please note the no low-flying zone to the west of Walton Road where any R/C model may not be flown below 30m (100ft) unless making a landing approach.
+The By-Laws prohibit the flying of R/C models lower than 61m (200ft) in the kite-flying zone.

-3. Only members of EDMAC are licensed to fly and pilots must have their EDMAC & BMFA membership cards with them at all times for identification purposes when flying on the Downs.
-All pilots must have BMFA 3rd Party Insurance, it being the only Insurance acceptable to the Club.
+3. Only members of EDMAC are licensed to fly and all pilots must have their EDMAC & BMFA membership cards with them at all times for identification purposes when flying on the Downs.
+All pilots must have BMFA 3rd Party Insurance and hold a valid Registration Competency Certificate.

-5. Flying Times - No models may be flown before noon or after sunset.
-No Radio Controlled model or models powered by I/C or electric motors may be flown after 20:00hrs.
+4. Flying Times - No models may be flown before noon or after sunset.
+No Radio Controlled model or any model powered by I/C or electric motors may be flown after 20:00hrs.
 All models guided by 35Mhz PCM or 2.4Ghz transmitters must have a functioning failsafe.

-9. When fixed-wing aircraft are flying, no low level aerobatics are permitted by ANY pilot over the strip.
+8. When fixed-wing aircraft are flying, no low level aerobatics are permitted by any pilot over the strip.

-11. Transmitters must not be switched on until the pegboard has been checked for frequency clearance.
-A peg on system is in operation and applies to ALL frequency bands.
-Adjacent frequency channel checks are advisable, other than for 2.4Ghz.
+11. 35Mhz Transmitters must not be switched on until the pegboard has been checked for frequency clearance.
+A peg on system is in operation and applies to all frequency bands.
+Adjacent frequency channel checks are advisable.
 All pegs should carry the full name of the pilot.

-14. All pilots must be familiar with the Council Bylaws, accept any checks, recommendations or requests that the Conservators or Rangers may make, and act in compliance with their requirements.
-All Club Members should treat all other Downs Users with courtesy and civility.
+14. All pilots must be familiar with the By-Laws, accept any checks, recommendations or requests that the Conservators or Rangers may make, and act in compliance with their requirements.
+All Club members should treat all other Downs Users with courtesy and civility.

-Rules 2, 6, 7, 8, 9, 11 are specific to the flying of Radio Control Models and do not apply to Free Flight models
+Rules 2, 5, 7, 8 are specific to the flying of Radio Control Models and do not apply to Free Flight Models.

 In the map above;